MunGell/Codeigniter-Short-Links/README.md

 Usage
 -----

+First of all, create a `linker` table in your database.
+Take a look on `db` directory.

 There are two ways to load library to Codeigniter.
 Automatically within **./config/autoload.php** or directly in your controller by adding this line:

 	$this->load->library('shortlinker');